 - Class 6: Sans Serif II

-Homework projects will include (subject to change):
+Design assignments will include (subject to change):

 - E.E.
-Cummings-style poem design
+Cummings-style Poem Design

-- Bill of Rights redesign
+- Bill of Rights Redesign

-- Typographic Collage
+- Alphabet Collage

 About the Instructor

-Kristi Norgaard has been the Senior Designer at Yolanda Cuomo Design for over fifteen years.
+Kristi Norgaard was the Senior Designer at Yolanda Cuomo Design for over fifteen years.
 During this time she has spent countless hours arranging letters on pages to make beautiful, informative, graphic and legible books, magazines, exhibition graphics, logos, posters and infographics.
 She is also an adjunct instructor in the Photography Department at New York University Tisch School of the Arts, where she teaches book design and typography classes.